Important Financial Aid Opportunities and Sources for You

 • Being under 24 years old or enrolled in college when they passed away.

-The amount you will receive is $6,495.
+The maximum amount you can receive is also $7,395.
 If you meet all these requirements, you should definitely apply for this grant.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants